Relic is available to order in paperback on Booktopia (Aus & NZ only).

 I don’t want to say much more but here are a few important things to know about the story.
 There is a man called Bellamy De Winter.
 Now Bellamy is a bit of an enigma.
 He also happens to be Rennard’s arch-nemesis.
 Why?
 Well, Bellamy has plans.
 Plans that involve a lot of dead bodies and his hands wrapping around Rennard’s Relic.

 I can’t forget to mention Jesper, Rennard’s kind and abused wife, and Markus, a nobleman who shows interest in Kaylan.
 Idiot, she gon’ die.

 I won’t say any more except for I hope my ‘blog pitch’ of Relic was enticing.
-Oh, if you’re wondering who did the awesome artwork, that would be my incredible friend Ash.
-Contact me if you’d like to get in touch with him about commissions.
+Oh, if you’re wondering who did the awesome artwork, that would be my incredible friend Ash – you can find his Instagram page here.